artifacthealth/hydrate-mongodb/README.md

 * Since MongoClient.connect(...) now returns a MongoClient object instead of a Db object, [createSessionFactory](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#createsessionfactory) now takes a MongoClient object instead of a Db object.
-* The new NodeJS MongoDB driver now requires that a database name be specified inorder to get a Db object.
+* The new NodeJS MongoDB driver now requires that a database name be specified in order to get a Db object.
 Therefore, the database name must now be specified in Hydrate.
 There are 3 ways this can be done (in order of priority from highest to lowest): 1) Specify the database name in the [@Collection](https://artifacthealth.github.io/hydrate-mongodb/globals.html#collection) decorator, 2) Provide the database name as an argument to [createSessionFactory](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#createsessionfactory), or 3) Specify the database name in the [Configuration](https://artifacthealth.github.io/hydrate-mongodb/classes/configuration.html#databaseName).